rjw1/todo/house.md

 - custom shelves in living room.
 - remove electric fire from living room and make fireplace good.
 - replace shower holder in bathroom
+- look at electrics.
+At least one or two sockets are duff.